Abyss (wrestler): Joseph Park (2012–2014)

-Park returned under his Abyss persona on the May 9 episode of Impact Wrestling, joining Sting and Kurt Angle as their partner in the main event six-man tag team match against Aces & Eights' Bully Ray, Devon, and Mr. Anderson; Abyss chokeslammed Anderson through a table before hitting the Black Hole Slam on Devon and pinning him for the victory.
+On the May 9 episode of Impact Wrestling, Park returned under his Abyss persona, teaming with Sting and Kurt Angle in the main event six-man tag match against Aces & Eights members Bully Ray, Devon, and Mr. Anderson.
+During the match, Abyss chokeslammed Anderson through a table, then delivered his signature Black Hole Slam to Devon, securing the pinfall and victory for his team.
 The following week, Hulk Hogan called out Abyss to thank him for his services, however, Joseph Park came out and claimed he was continuing the search for his brother.
 During his promo, Devon interrupted and claimed he was out for Abyss.
 Later that night, Park defeated Aces & Eights' D'Lo Brown to earn a shot at Devon's TNA Television Championship.
 On June 2 at Slammiversary XI, Park was attacked by Aces & Eights before his scheduled match with Devon, who was then awarded a count-out victory.
 Following this, Abyss returned and defeated Devon to win his second Television Championship.
 However, he never defended the title and the title was retired one year later, on July 3, 2014.
 On the June 13 episode of Impact Wrestling, Park defeated Crimson to qualify for the 2013 Bound for Glory Series.
 On the July 4 episode of Impact Wrestling, Park lost to Jeff Hardy in a BFG Series match via disqualification, after he started bleeding from the mouth, causing him to snap and attack the referee, which also cost Park ten points in the tournament.
 Park claimed that he had no recollection of the incident.
 On the August 1 episode of Impact Wrestling, Park defeated Jay Bradley via pinfall to earn seven points in the tournament.
 On the August 22 episode of Impact Wrestling, Park defeated Christopher Daniels, Hernandez, and Jay Bradley in a street fight to earn twenty points in the series, after again snapping at the sight of his own blood.
 Park's participation in the tournament ended on the August 28 episode of TNA Xplosion, when he was defeated by Bradley, leaving him outside a spot in the semi-finals.
 After failing to win the BFG series Park formed a tag team with Eric Young.
 On October 20, 2013, at Bound for Glory Abyss made his return coming to the aid of Eric Young after he was attacked by Bad Influence.
 On October 31, 2013, episode of Impact Wrestling, Abyss came to the aid of Eric Young again after he was attacked by Bad Influence, and proved he is no threat to Eric Young.
-However, on December 5, 2013, Bad Influence revealed the Park' Law Firm closed 15 years ago.
+However, on December 5, 2013, Bad Influence revealed the Park' Law Firm closed 13 years ago.
 Next week, Park and Young defeated Bad Influence.
 After the match, Young said to Park that he was Abyss.
 On December 26, 2013, Young booked a Monster Balls match between Bad Influence and Park and gave Janice to Park.
 Joseph won the match when he turned into Abyss.
 At the TNA One Night Only: Hardcore Justice 3 event, Park and Young defeated Bad Influence in a Full Metal Mayhem match and later on in the main event, Abyss was revealed as the fourth and mystery member of Team Angle in the Lethal Lockdown, which his team would go on to win.